-The Nominating and Corporate Governance Committee of the Board identifies, evaluates and recommends nominees to the Board and committees of the Board, conducts searches for appropriate directors, and evaluates the performance of the Board and of individual directors.
-Pursuant to the Nominating and Corporate Governance Committee charter, the functions of the Nominating and Corporate Governance Committee include, among other things:
+The Nominating and Corporate Governance Committee of the Board identifies, evaluates and recommends nominees to the Board and committees of the Board, conducts searches for appropriate directors, and evaluates the performance of the Board, its committees and management against their duties and responsibilities relating to corporate governance.
+Pursuant to the Nominating and Corporate Governance Committee include, among other things:

-- 1. reviewing the criteria for selecting directors set forth in the Company's corporate governance guidelines; - 2. identifying, evaluating, and making recommendations to the Board and our stockholders concerning nominees for election to the Board, to each of the Board's committees and as committee chairs; - 3. annually reviewing the performance and effectiveness of the Board and developing and overseeing a performance evaluation process; - 4. annually evaluating the performance of management, the Board and each Board committee against their duties and responsibilities relating to corporate governance; - 5. annually evaluating adequacy of our corporate governance structure, policies, and procedures; and - 6. providing reports to the Board regarding the Nominating and Corporate Governance Committee's nominations for election to the Board and its committees.
+- 1. reviewing the criteria for selecting directors set forth in the Company's corporate governance guidelines and any additional factors deemed appropriate given the needs of the Board and the Company; - 2. identifying, evaluating, and making recommendations to the Board and our stockholders concerning nominees for election to the Board, to each of the Board's committees and as committee chairs; - 3. annually reviewing the performance and effectiveness of the Board, its committees and each individual director, and developing and overseeing a performance evaluation process; - 4. annually evaluating the performance of management, the Board and each Board committee against their duties and responsibilities relating to corporate governance; - 5. annually evaluating adequacy of our corporate governance structure, policies, and procedures; and - 6. providing reports to the Board regarding the Nominating and Corporate Governance Committee's nominations for election to the Board and its committees.